 5 Grounding Techniques for Anxiety

-Anxiety can make you feel untethered, unmoored, even unreal.
+Anxiety can make you feel scared, disconnected, or even unreal.
 The anxious mind tends to drift into the future, worrying about what could go wrong, or reliving past stressful situations over and over again.
 Grounding techniques help pull you back to the present moment, allowing you to disengage from distressing thoughts and reconnect with your senses and surroundings.

 By turning your attention to the present, you can short-circuit the anxiety cycle and regain a sense of calm and control.
 The following five grounding techniques have been shown to be effective for managing anxiety symptoms in the moment.
 Give them a try the next time you're feeling stressed, overwhelmed, or panicky.